Office of Policy Analysis and Development (OPAD)

 NTIA’s Office of Policy Analysis and Development (OPAD) supports the agency’s role as the principal adviser to the President on telecommunications and information policy.
 OPAD develops, analyzes, and advocates internet and communications-related public policies that promote digital connectivity, innovation, competition, jobs, and economic growth for the benefit of the American people.

 In particular, OPAD focuses on public policies that impact how Americans access and use the internet, a wide range of online services, and other forms of mass communication.
-Specific issues include, for example, developing policies and programs to ensure that all Americans have access to broadband services, protecting privacy, analyzing and promoting the benefits of the digital economy, and facilitating competition in the telecommunications and information industries.
-OPAD also plays a key role in areas critical to telecommunications and information policy, including kids' online safety, cybersecurity, secure 5G and 6G, communications supply chain risk management, the free flow of information, intellectual property, artificial intelligence as well as other emerging technologies, and online platform issues.
+Specific issues include, for example, developing and promoting the adoption of policies, standards, and best practices for issues such as children’s screen use in schools, communications security and resilience, artificial intelligence (AI) and other emerging technologies, and 5G, 6G, and next generation communications.

 To further NTIA’s mission, OPAD performs policy research; releases reports, letters and formal comments to the Federal Communications Commission (FCC) or other regulatory bodies; and reviews federal legislation.
 OPAD also plans and conducts public discussions to facilitate better dialogue on telecommunications, emerging technologies and information matters, and helps facilitate external research through publicly released data collections and other efforts.